beamer-bridge/beamer/docs/source/configuration.rst

         source-chain = NAME

      - Name of the source chain.
+Deprecated and will be removed.
+       No longer needed because the agent supports multiple chain pairs.

    * - ``--target-chain NAME``
      - ::

         target-chain = NAME

      - Name of the target chain.
+Deprecated and will be removed.
+       No longer needed because the agent supports multiple chain pairs.

    * - ``--chain NAME=URL``
      - ::